 How To Show Mourning with Mourning Ribbons, Buntings & Flags

 The passing of a beloved member of your organization requires acknowledgement.
 Display a symbol of your loss to honor them and their contributions.

 There are many ways to show mourning and to honor the deceased.
 Similar to the traditional black dress at a funeral, many organizations also chose to display mourning more publicly.
-The United States even has Mourning Protocol where it talks about how to show mourning on a building or in place of flags at half-staff.
+The United States even haswhere it talks about how to show mourning on a building or in place of flags at half-staff.
 One of the most common ways to show mourning is with a mourning bunting.

-American flags traditionally fly at half-staff as a symbol of mourning, but there are circumstances where this is inappropriate.
-When the length of a flagpole, the permanent attachment of a flag to a staff, or the existence of obstructions such as shrubbery or a balcony make it difficult to half-staff, attaching black ribbons above a flag is an alternate mode of expressing mourning.
-A ribbon twice the flag length, and no more than 10% the flag width should be tied in a bow above the flag and below the finial, such that the two resulting streamers correspond roughly to the flag length.
+American flags traditionally fly at half-staff as a symbol of mourning, but there are circumstances where this is is not appropriate or feasible.
+Attaching black mourning ribbons or streamers above a flag is an alternate mode of expressing mourning.
+To display a flag with a mourning ribbon properly, a ribbon twice the flag length and no more than 10% the flag width should be tied in a bow above the flag and below the finial.
+The two resulting streamers correspond roughly to the flag length.

 Gettysburg Flag Works offers a range of high-quality mourning buntings for display on your building or grounds.
 Traditional purple and black mourning bunting is available in pleated fans, half fan mourning buntings, pull-down buntings and in nylon rolls of purple and black bunting cut to length.

 Each fire department or police department can have their own set of mourning traditions, but there are some common ones that we can talk about in regards to flags and mourning bunting.